galaxyproject/training-material/topics/de-novo-assembly/tutorials/genome-close-reopen/tutorial.md

 ![](../../images/genome-close-reopen-screenshots/6_pcr_reaction_conditions.png)

 Visualize the PCR product on a 1% agarose gel using a visualizing agent, such as ethidium bromide or SYBR Safe.
 > * Mix loading dye with the PCR product at the appropriate concentrations (5 uL of product with 1 uL of 6X loading dye).
-Also load a 100 bp ladder and perform electrophoresis set to a constant 100 V.
+Also load a 100 bp ladder and perform electrophoresis at 100 constant Volts.
 > * Image the gel after approximately 45 minutes.
 Record whether the product sizes match the expected length.
 > * Save the results.
 Upload the properly labeled images to an appropriate storage location (such as a shared Google Drive folder).
 > * Should the results be unexpected, see the troubleshooting section below.